SDA-SE/sda-dropwizard-commons/sda-commons-server-mongo-testing/README.md

 You should avoid using it, as it can cause security issues.
 If you still need to use it, activate it using the build `enableScripting()`.

-### Operating Systems and MongoDB versions
+### MongoDB version

-Flapdoodles embedded MongoDB version < 4.x may result in `java.lang.IllegalStateException: java.io.IOException: Could not start process: <EOF>` during start-up of a MongoDB server instance.
-Therefore the operating system is determined and the default MongoDB version is set.

-On Windows systems the version will be set to 4.x and on all other system it will be 3.6.x.
-If one needs a specific version the version can be set like this `MongoDbRule.builder().withVersion(specificMongoDbVersion).build()` or
+Flapdoodles embedded MongoDB version is set to 4.4.x by default.
+If one needs a specific version the version can be set like this `MongoDbRule.builder().withVersion(specificMongoDbVersion).build()` or `MongoDbClassExtension.builder().withVersion(specificMongoDbVersion).build()`.
-`MongoDbClassExtension.builder().withVersion(specificMongoDbVersion).build()`.

-This is a temporary solution until all systems run on MongoDB >= version 4.x.

 ### Configuration in a special CI-environment